vincentchachere/Azure-Network-Protocols/README.md

 </p>

 # Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines

-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this lab, we will explore Network Security Groups (NSGs) and inspect network traffic between Azure Virtual Machines using Wireshark.
+We will analyze various network protocols, including ICMP, SSH, DHCP, DNS, and RDP, and use command-line tools to observe how these protocols facilitate communication between devices.

 ## Environments and Technologies Used